A new framework for dynamical models on multiplex networks: Abstract

 \section{Abstract}

-Many of the systems that are traditionally analyzed as complex networks have natural interpretations as multiplex structures.
-While these formulations retain more information than standard network models, there is not yet a fully developed theory for computing network metrics and statistics on these objects.
-As many of the structural representations associated to these models can distort the underlying characteristics of dynamical process, we introduce an algebraic method for modeling arbitrary dynamics on multiplex networks.
-Since several network metrics are based on generalized notions of dynamical transfer, we can use this framework to extend many of the standard network metrics to multiplex structures in a consistent fashion.
+{Many complex systems have natural representations as multi-layer networks.
+While these formulations retain more information than standard single-layer network models, there is not yet a fully developed theory for computing network metrics and statistics on these objects.
+We introduce a family of models of multiplex processes motivated by dynamical applications and investigate the properties of their spectra both theoretically and computationally.
+We study special cases of multiplex diffusion and Markov dynamics, using the spectral results to compute their rates of convergence.
+We use our framework to define a version of multiplex eigenvector centrality, which generalizes some existing notions in the literature.
+Last, we compare our operator to structurally-derived models on synthetic and real-world networks, helping delineate the contexts in which the different frameworks are appropriate. }